Photo by Vitaly Gariev on Unsplash

 In The Mode: Learn Music Theory For Guitar Plus over 200 Scales In One Day!
 Watch Preview

-You may listen to this introduction (recommended) instead of just reading.
+You may listen to this full introduction (recommended).
 Just click the green "watch preview" button above!
+Here's the short version, telling you what is in this course:

 Greetings!